Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Minimizing the Energy Consumption

 Fig.~\ref{fig:NiceImage}(a) is a step-function, which shows that as the payload grows, it becomes more efficient to use more subarrays (which consequently are smaller).
 The red curve being under the blue indicates that the number of subarrays is higher in the case when the direct path loss $\rho$ is high, which means that the RIS is more useful in that case.
 The reason for this is that, the larger the payload is, the more we can benefit from reducing the data power by configuring the RIS on a per-element basis.
 By contrast, clustering the elements into subarrays is an effective strategy to bring the energy consumption down when the payload is sufficiently small (depending on the relative path loss as can be seen in Fig.~\ref{fig:NiceImage}(a)).

-Fig.~\ref{fig:NiceImage}(c) displays a saw-tooth behaviour.
-As the payload becomes larger, it becomes beneficial to increase the pilot power to get a more accurate CSI and thereby a more accurate RIS configuration.
+Fig.~\ref{fig:NiceImage}(c) displays a saw-tooth behaviour. {As the payload grows larger, it becomes beneficial to increase the pilot power to get a more accurate channel estimation which mitigates the effects of imperfect CSI, and gives a more accurate RIS configuration}.
 The sudden drops in Fig.~\ref{fig:NiceImage}(c) coincide with increases in the number of subarrays in Fig.~\ref{fig:NiceImage}(a).
 As the payload $L$ grows when passing through the values corresponding to these jumps, it becomes better to reduce the pilot power but increase the number of subarrays.

 As $(N^\star, P_\mathrm{pilot}^\star)$ vary together, it is also of interest to examine how the total energy spent on pilot signals behaves.
 This is given by the terms $(N+1)\frac{P_\mathrm{pilot}+P_\mathrm{circuit}}{B}$ in \eqref{eq:energy-consumption1} and shown in Fig.~\ref{fig:NiceImage}(d).
 In general, the energy is steadily increasing as the payload grows.
 However, there are rapid increases that occur when transmitting with more subarrays.
-This is because longer pilot signals result in an increased circuit energy consumption.
+This is because longer pilot signals result in an increased circuit energy consumption. {Fig.~\ref{fig:NiceImage}(e) reveals that the percentage of energy spent on pilot signaling makes a substantial contribution to the overall energy consumption which should not be ignored, irrespective if subarrays are used or not.
+It also shows that if the direct path is strong ($\rho = -90$\,dB), it is best to spend relatively little energy on configuring the RIS for small payloads.
+But if the direct path is weak ($\rho = -110$\,dB), the overhead can be in the order of $40\%$.
+For larger payloads in the order of $10\,000$ symbols it makes up around $20\%$ of the total energy consumption, but steadily decreases as the payloads grow larger.}

 We have observed that as the payload increases, the number of subarrays and/or pilot power increase.
 In Fig.~\ref{fig:NiceImage}(b), we show the impact on the transmit power for data transmission.
 We notice that for larger payloads, the SNR target $\gamma_d$ can be reached with a lower transmit power $P_\mathrm{data}$ from the UE.
 This follows from the dependence of $P_\mathrm{data}$ on $P_\mathrm{pilot}$ and $N$ as given by \eqref{eq:Pdata}.